Congenital Hepatic Fibrosis

 - Increased risk of ascending cholangitis

-- Liver biopsy shows the classic lesion of ductal plate malformation.
+- Liver biopsy is the gold standard for diagnosis and shows the classic lesion of ductal plate malformation.

 - Majority of patients with CHF have associated autosomal recessive polycystic kidney disease (ARPKD).
-However, several other genetic diseases also result in CHF.
+However, CHF has a number of potential genetic associations.

 - Inheritance is autosomal recessive in most families, but X-linked and autosomal dominant patterns are also seen.

-- PKHD1, the ARPKD/CHF disease gene, is located on chromosome 6p12.
+- PKHD1, the ARPKD disease gene, is located on chromosome 6p12.

-- More than 300 mutations of the PKHD1 gene have been reported with variable rates of progression of hepatic/renal disease, even with the same PKHD1 mutation, indicating the presence of modifier genes.
+- >300 mutations of the PKHD1 gene have been reported, yet even those with the same PKHD1 mutation may have variable rates of hepatic/renal disease progression indicating the presence of modifier genes or epigenetic factors.

-- The presence of 2 truncating mutations leads to the most severe phenotype, associated with death in the neonatal period.
+- The presence of two truncating mutations leads to the most severe phenotype, associated with death in the neonatal period.

-- The PKHD1 gene product is a protein called polyductin or fibrocystin.
+- The PKHD1 gene product is a transmembrane protein called fibrocystin (or polyductin).

 - Located mostly on the primary cilia and apical surface of renal tubular cells and cholangiocytes